Thom condition and Monodromy

-The remarkable property of the relative polar curve is that, when $f$ has a critical point at $x$, its image by $\left.(\ell,f)\right|_{U}$ is empty or a curve that Thom called the Cerf's diagram, which is tangent to the axis of values of $\ell$ (see {\it e.g.} \cite[Proposition 6.6.5]{LNS}).
-We show in Section \ref{polar} how to adapt this construction to the case that $X$ is singular at $x$ by taking a Whitney stratification.
-The condition that $f\in {\mathfrak m}^2_{X,x}$ is used here in order to prove that the Cerf's diagram is tangent to the $\ell$-axis.
+The remarkable property of the relative polar curve is that, when $f$ has a critical point at $x$, its image by $\left.(\ell,f)\right|_{U}$ is empty or a curve that Thom called the Cerf's diagram, which has as tangent cone the axis of values of $\ell$ (see {\it e.g.} \cite[ Proposition 6.7.5]{LNS}).
+We show in \cref{polar} how to adapt this construction to the case that $X$ is singular at $x$ by taking a Whitney stratification.
+The condition that $f\in {\mathfrak m}^2_{X,x}$ is used here in order to prove that the tangent cone of the Cerf’s diagram is the $\ell$-axis.

-Associated with the Cerf's diagram we have the \textit{carousel}, a construction which again appears in \cite{Trang1975}.
-This is a vector field $\omega$ over a small enough solid torus $D\times \partial D_\eta$ centered at the origin in $\C\times\C$ such that: \begin{enumerate}[label=(\roman*)]